 Note: Seek assistance from a licensed health care provider for severe, chronic anxiety requiring medical attention.
 These natural relief for anxiety remedies are helpful for everyday anxious feelings.
 Ask your doctor about using them as complements to your treatment.
 Avoid herbs and supplements that interact negatively with your medications.

+Get grounded and keep your attention in the present moment.
 Natural relief for anxiety begins in your head.
 Staying grounded and present will do much to keep anxious thoughts and feelings under control.
 There are several ways to accomplish this.
 Experiment and practice and see what works best for you.

 It is the projecting of your attention and energy into the unwanted past and future that gives them rise.
 The brain signals danger, obliteration, death, risk - run!
 Bringing your attention to the present keeps those feelings from accelerating.